-John currently has five core charities: He is the vice-president of the English Federation for Disability Sport (EFDS), an Ambassador for the National Society of the Prevention of Cruelty to Children (NSPCC), the National Literacy Trust (NLT), Gingerbread (supporting lone parents in the UK) and a global Ambassador for Amnesty International.
+John currently has five core charities: He is the vice-president of the English Federation of Disability Sport (EFDS), an Ambassador for the National Society of the Prevention of Cruelty to Children (NSPCC), the National Literacy Trust (NLT), Gingerbread (supporting lone parents in the UK) and a global Ambassador for Amnesty International.

 In 2008 John started as a sporting ambassador for Amnesty International and went to the 2008 Beijing Olympics to shed light on the Chinese ‘Olympic promises’ and continuing human rights abuses in China, reporting his discoveries and daily interactions in his Beijing Legacy Blog.
 By the end of 2008, John took a global Ambassadorial role covering the entire spectrum of human rights and is still the only Amnesty International Ambassador to be allowed into China.